juntyr/compression-safeguards/README.md

     For each element, at least one of the combined safeguards' guarantees is upheld.
 At the moment, only pointwise and stencil safeguards and combinations thereof can be combined by this any-combinator.

+- `safe` (logical truth):

+    All elements always meet their guarantees and are thus always safe.
+This truth-combinator can be used, with care, with other logical combinators.

 ## Usage

 The `SafeguardsCodec` adapter provided by this package can wrap any existing [`Codec`] [^2] implementing the [`numcodecs`] API [^3] that encodes a buffer (e.g. an ndarray or bytes) to bytes.
 It is desirable to perform lossless compression after applying the safeguards (rather than before).